monsoonmaelstrom/book2/book2.md

 The next day comes all too soon.
 The dawn is cloudless and seems extra bright when compared to the fog of last night.
 I wish it wasn’t here.

 “Did you sleep?”
-Alex asks as he walks out onto the roof and hands me a cup of coffee that’s still steaming.
+Alex inquires, as he walks out onto the roof and hands me a cup of coffee that’s still steaming.

 “Not really.”